mrtrevanderson/adtech-databricks-streaming-pipeline/README.md

 The real state burden is in Silver — the 15-minute watermark on `silver_ecommerce_events` buffers unmatched events in executor memory, and the stream-static join reads the full `silver_user_profiles` snapshot every microbatch.
 At 200 synthetic users this is trivial.
-At Fluent's scale of 200M profiles, the static side would need to be partitioned by `user_id` hash or moved to a feature store to avoid full table scans per microbatch.
+At ACME's scale of 200M profiles, the static side would need to be partitioned by `user_id` hash or moved to a feature store to avoid full table scans per microbatch.

 **Why session windows instead of tumbling time windows?**